nasa/progpy/sphinx-config/prog_models_guide.rst

 .. dropdown:: Derived parameters

     Sometimes users would like to specify parameters as a function of other parameters.
 This feature is called "derived parameters".
-See example below for more details on this feature.
+See the derived parameters section in the example below for more details on this feature.

     * :download:`04 New Models <../../progpy/examples/04_New Models.ipynb>`